National Dignity in Schools Campaign (DSC)

 5) Data, Monitoring and Accountability.

-Solutions Not Suspensions is a call for a moratorium on out-of-school suspensions.
+DSC and the national Opportunity to Learn Campaign partnered together to launch the Solutions Not Suspensions Initiative, a call for a moratorium on out-of-school suspensions.
 Over 3 million students are suspended out of school each year contributing to pushout across the country.
 To implement this moratorium, Solutions Not Suspensions, a grassroots initiative of students, educators, parents, and community leaders, is calling on states and districts to support teachers and schools in dealing with discipline in positive ways - keeping students in the classroom and helping educators work with students and parents to create safe and engaging classrooms that protect human rights to education and dignity.

 Federal, State and Local Advocacy